Adinp1213/Mythic_Vision/README.md

 # Mythic_Vision

+The
+"Mythic Vision
+"
+software is an innovative and
+socially impactful capstone project aimed at enhancing the cultural experience of tourists in India.
+The project seeks to develop a deep learning-based software solution that can detect and classify representations of Indian deities present in cultural artifacts, sculptures, and artworks.

+By providing accurate and informative insights into Indian mythology, the software aims to empower tourists with a deeper understanding of the rich cultural heritage and traditions of India, thereby enriching their overall tourism experience.
 In the context of India
 '
 s unique position as a global tourism hub, where millions of visitors